 LIVE 1977!
 Cut 1 – Side 1 Radar Love from Moontan LP

 LIVE 1975!
 Cut 2 – Vanilla Queen!
 Absolutely captivating!

 Cut 3 – Candy’s Going Bad – original LP version 1973 & ends Side 1!

 GOLDEN EARRING + 1000 DRUMMERS – RADAR LOVE – ROTTERDAM ’92

 NEKTAR – LISTEN TO THIS!
 The Beatles with balls!
 Pink Floyd’s only equals!
 Lyrics Dylan would die for!
 Soulful voice & message!
 This whole LP gives me chills!

-It has come to 00individual ‘s attention of Golden Earring/Nektar fans on the other side of the planet questioning, no, stating that either the date if this concert is erroneous and/OR that these two bands never played together at the SMCA.
+It has come to 00individual ‘s attention that Golden Earring / Nektar fans on the other side of the planet are questioning, no, stating that either the date of this concert is erroneous and/or that these two bands never played together at the Santa Monica Civic Auditorium.\

 While they may have supposed dates from over four decades ago – 00individual has his own form of facts culled from his Hyperthymesia and remembers everything.

 With facts that only someone who LIVED the era would know, 00individual can assure that this concert happened just as stated – that is why he and his friend went to see Golden Earring AND Nektar – to see these two bands.